Community-Data-Toolkits-Workshop/CDTW/about.md

 permalink: /about/
 ---

-McMaster University's [Research Data Management Team](https://rdm.mcmaster.ca/about) in collaboration with [the Sherman Centre for Digital Scholarship](https://scds.ca/) is hosting the Community Data Toolkits Workshop event at McMaster University in Hamilton from March 22 to 23, 2024.
+McMaster University's [Research Data Management Team](https://rdm.mcmaster.ca/about) in collaboration with [the Sherman Centre for Digital Scholarship](https://scds.ca/) is hosting the Community Data Toolkits Workshop event at McMaster University in Hamilton from **March 22 to 23, 2024**.

 <br />